-Permissions – New applications for activities and events in the nation’s forests suspended
+New applications for activities or events in the nation's forests are now being considered.

 Restarting suspended activities

-From Wednesday 13 May, we began to re-open our car parks and facilities.
-Although this is great news and we are welcoming visitors back to the nation’s forests safely and steadily, our priority is to keep people safe and support social distancing.
+We have been reopening our car parks and facilities since Wednesday 13th May and although we are continuing to welcome visitors back to the nation’s forests safely and steadily, our priority is to keep people safe and support social distancing.

-Just as we are gradually opening facilities, we will gradually restart other activities and will not resume all our permission activity at once.
+Just as we gradually reopened facilities, we have been restarting other activities and will not resume all our permission activity at once.

-However, where an activity can be done individually or where an individual has minimal contact with others outside of their household and social distancing can be maintained, activity may begin to restart.
-If you already have a permission which we have assessed falls into this category, we will be contacting you directly about your permission and what must be done before restarting.
+Permission activity that is in line with government guidance and that ensures social distancing is maintained can begin to restart.
+If you have a permission which we have assessed falls into this category, we will be contacting you directly about your permission and what must be done before you can restart.

 We continue to follow the latest UK Government and Public Health England guidance on managing public facilities and events and will keep reviewing our approach.